akalmykov/wp-content-copy-protection/readme.txt

 2. Disable text selection and drag function on mouse
 3. Disable image drag and drop function
 4. Disable combo keyboard command (CTRL A, C, X, U, P) functions (No 'Select all', 'Copy', 'Cut', 'Paste', 'View Source', or Print via Keyboard)
-5. Disable 'Hold to Copy' function on some mobile devices (Such as iOS)
+5. Disable 'Hold to Copy' function on most mobile devices.
+(Protects images and text from copy in most mobile devices)
 6. Protect from iFrames (Full Protection) // ADDED : Forces other sites to load your side outside the frame
-7. Displays a client-side error message when Javascript is disabled AND serves the client with blank pages until Javascript is enabled
+7. Displays a client-side error message when Javascript is disabled AND serves the client with blank pages until he/she enables Javascript

 == This Plugin will NOT ==